Why you can trust The Zebra

 While accidental house fires caused by things like faulty appliances and electrical wiring are among the standard risks covered by homeowners insurance, this doesn't necessarily hold true for wildfires.
-Insurers are reluctant to cover wildfires as a whole because of the typically astronomical amount of damage that occurs when one happens to strike: California suffered more than $11 billion in covered losses in 2018*, making it the most destructive wildfire season on record in the state.
+Insurers are reluctant to cover wildfires as a whole because of the typically astronomical amount of damage that occurs when one happens to strike: as of December 2020, more than four million acres in California have been left scorched.*

-While wildfires are usually considered a form of fire and smoke damage, if you live in an area that's especially vulnerable — like brush-filled canyons and forested areas — insurance companies have been known to refuse coverage by specifically excluding wildfires when writing policies, denying renewals, or pulling out altogether from providing coverage in wildfire-prone areas they deem too risky to insure.
+While wildfires are usually considered a form of fire and smoke damage, if you live in an area that's especially vulnerable — like brush-filled canyons and forested areas — insurance companies have been known to refuse coverage by specifically excluding wildfires when writing policies, denying renewals or pulling out altogether from providing coverage in wildfire-prone areas they deem too risky to insure.
 Some insurers may require a separate wildfire deductible, so it's crucial to understand what's covered and what's not if you live in one of these regions.

 So you checked your policy and confirmed your homeowners insurance covers not just fires, but wildfires as well.
 If you suffer a loss from a wildfire, here's how your insurance would work to cover the damages.

 The dwelling and other structures portions of your homeowners insurance would pay out to repair or replace your property, along with any detached structures near your home, i.e., garages and sheds.
 If you live in a region vulnerable to wildfires, it's extremely important to set the limit high enough to cover the replacement or rebuilding of your home if it becomes a total loss in a fire, accounting for construction and labor costs.